RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 Between Studio One's [scratch pad](https://s1manual.presonus.com/Content/Arranging_Topics/ScratchPad.htm), ripple editing and Song Window, I believe there is an argument to be made that emulating the "Sequencing of sequences" workflow can be emulated satisfactorily for most users.

+# Studio One Automation Clips

+[Automation Clips can be emulated]({% post_url 2018-06-06-Automation-Regions-in-Studio-One %}) in Studio One, so I am counting that behaviour.

 # Pro Tools Notes

 ## Pro Tools Modes